 We believe in a rigorous and structured approach to assessment.
-All students are formally assessed three times a year in each subject area (four times in Year 11), and receive grades as a projection towards the new 9-1 GCSE grading scale.
+All students are formally assessed three times a year (four times in Year 11), and receive grades as a projection towards the new 9-1 GCSE grading scale.

 Regular assessment provides up-to-date, accurate and objective information about students’ achievement to themselves, their parents and teachers.
 Through informing next steps, the process of assessment will help to accelerate progress for all students.